-This topic describes how to use the Terway network plugin in a Kubernetes cluster that runs on Alibaba Cloud Container Service.
+This topic describes how to use the Terway network plug-in in a Kubernetes cluster.

-- Allocates Alibaba Cloud Elastic Network Interfaces (ENIs) to containers.
+- Assign Elastic Network Interfaces (ENIs) and secondary IP addresses to containers.

 - Log on to the Container Service console.

-- In the left-side navigation pane under Kubernetes, click Clusters.
+- In the left-side navigation pane under Container Service - Kubernetes, choose .

 Flannel and Terway

-- Flannel: a simple and stable community Flannel CNI plugin.
-Flannel can interoperate with the high-speed network of Alibaba Cloud VPC to provide a high-performance and stable container network for clusters.
-However, it provides a limited amount of features.
-For example, it does not support the Kubernetes Network Policy.
+- Flannel: a simple and stable container network interface (CNI) plug-in developed by the community.
+When combined with Alibaba Cloud VPC, Flannel provides a high-performance and stable container network for clusters.
+However, Flannel only provides a few simple features and does not support standard Kubernetes network policies.